glm-tools/pyglmnet/README.rst

    provides elastic net and group lasso regularization, but only for linear and logistic regression.

 **Pyglmnet** is a response to this fragmentation.
-Here are some highlights.
+It runs on Python 3.5+, and here are some of the highlights.

 -  Pyglmnet provides a wide range of noise models (and paired canonical link functions): ``'gaussian'``, ``'binomial'``, ``'multinomial'``,